 Yeah, cool.
 You mentioned some tools like Crazy Egg, Inspectlet, and Hotjar for testing user engagement, things like heatmaps and scroll, activity and that sort of thing, even watching sessions as they are getting created.
 Somebody is interacting, filling out a form, scrolling, clicking—all that we can follow on a per user basis.
 Let’s kind of break that down a little bit further.
 Why would you use Crazy Egg over Hotjar or vice versa?
 Heat mapping, can’t you also accomplish a lot of that within Google Analytics?
 Isn’t there some heat mapping capability within that?
 Give us more details on this.

 Alright, great.
 Let’s assume that we have a website that we’re optimizing.
 We typically go into Google Analytics and we’ll begin to understand what the primary segments are.
 Mobiles are always different from desktop.
 You always optimize mobile as if it was a different company, quite frankly, because the context is just so different.
 You might look at new and return visitors.
 You might look at different traffic sources, look at the landing pages, maybe you find a landing page that has a high bounce rate.
 That means one of two things, either you’re getting crappy traffic, some bad ad or there’s something on that page that isn’t communicating the value properly to qualify the traffic well.
 One of the first things you could ask is, “This is a pretty long page, are people seeing the call to action which is at the bottom of the page?”
 You bop over to Crazy Egg or Hotjar and you run a scroll map on that.
 It will tell you where most of the people are dropping off from a scrolling standpoint.
 Usually, it’s very blue when there’s only 10% or 5% of people who are seeing the page.
 We call it being underwater.
 You can very easily go see if there is a scroll problem on that page.
 Your pricing page, let’s say you’re an online service, and you have multiple levels of product—you have the free, the pro, and the enterprise—and people aren’t buying.
 “This is the money page.
 This has to work.”
 You can actually go into Crazy Egg and you can look at the heatmaps.
 You can see not only where they’re clicking—which is what Google will tell you—but where their mouse is moving.
 You can begin to see which features they’re most interested in.
 “Do you have the most interesting feature pressed down further on the page?
 Are you presenting too many features that are available on all the packages?”
 This page’s job is to help people choose.
 Heat maps can show you things where people are clicking on things that are clickable, whether they’re not clicking on things that are clickable, and let you make adjustments to the layout like that.
 You come up with some ideas for how to improve this page but you’re going to get with a lot of ideas.
 On our website, we will have easily 100-150 ideas—good ideas for improving the conversion rate.
 Because we’re experts at this, we’ll only be wrong on half of them.
 We’ve got to figure out a way to narrow down those ideas that are most likely to move the needle and those are the ones we want to subject to the A/B test which is a precious test that uses real traffic on the site.
 We’ll take you to these ideas, change the headline, reverse the order on our pricing page.
 That’s one of our go-to playbooks.
 The most expensive thing is on the left.
 Then we can put this in front of some folks at UsabilityHub–just a mockup, we don’t have to change the page display.
 Go to UsabilityHub and ask them questions about.
 “If your business is this size and this is your role, which of these would you pick?
 What would keep you from selecting one of these?
 What questions aren’t answered?”
 You begin to understand which of your ideas is most likely to move the needle.
 You work that in.
 We actually use a ranking algorithm that takes the amount of proof that we see in these tools into account, to highlight which hypotheses are most likely to deliver winners.
 Then you say, “Okay, this is the format that works best.
 Mr. Designer, will you please help us with this?”
 As I said, the designer will come back with something.
 You’ll like it, you won’t like it, it doesn’t really matter what you think.
 Let’s put it in front of some people and see if they’re getting to the parts of the page we want them to see.
 Are they scrolling?
 Are they seeing the important features?
 Are they confused?
 Go to the existing page and watch some session recordings and you’ll come up with another 10 ideas for what could be wrong with that page.
 Then you say, “Okay, this either does or doesn’t work.”
 You iterate on that–this is an iterative process.
 You’re expanding your development cycle or you’re testing cycle but for a very good reason because you’re launching stuff that’s going to work.
 You’re saving on the cost of bringing traffic to a crappy page.
 That’s what you’re saving on.
 Does that illustrate it?
-I feel a little bit I might be repeating myself but did that help?You’re saving on the cost of bringing traffic to a crappy page.
-That’s what you’re saving on.
+I feel a little bit I might be repeating myself but did that help?You’re expanding your development cycle because you’re launching stuff that’s going to work.
+You’re saving on the cost of bringing traffic to a crappy page.
 Click To Tweet

 No, this is great.
 Just to clarify when you said this concept of being underwater, that’s when the scroll map where it gets into certain colors scheme where people aren’t scrolling anymore?